Steven

 function(s).
 It should also be noted that, in some alternative

-the order noted in the figures.
-For example, two blocks shown in
+of the order noted in the figures.
+For example, two blocks shown

-succession may, in fact, be executed substantially concurrently,
+in succession may, in fact, be executed substantially

-or the blocks may sometimes be executed in the reverse order,
+concurrently, or the blocks may sometimes be executed in the

-illustration, and combinations of blocks in the block diagrams
+flowchart illustration, and combinations of blocks in the block

-and/or flowchart illustration, can be implemented by special
+diagrams and/or flowchart illustration, can be implemented by

-functions or acts, or combinations of special purpose hardware and
+specified functions or acts, or combinations of special purpose

 [0030] The terminology used herein is for the purpose of